semantic-flow/sflo/documentation/mesh-resource.node.reference.dataset.md

 ## Overview

-**Dataset reference nodes** (or “data nodes” for short) are [[resource.node.reference]]s that represent and contain an evolvable "payload" dataset in the form of a [[resource.node-component.flow.data]].
+**Dataset reference nodes** (or “data nodes” for short) are [[mesh-resource.node.reference]]s that represent and contain an evolvable "payload" dataset in the form of a [[mesh-resource.node-component.flow.data]].

 Because it is evolvable, it gets typed as a [DatasetSeries](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset_Series)it [[concept.identifier.intramesh]]

-Its actual data is kept in a [[resource.node-component.flow]]
+Its actual data is kept in a [[mesh-resource.node-component.flow]]

 Its versions are [[datasets|https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset]].

-Unlike [[flow snapshots|resource.node-component.flow-snapshot]] which contain concrete data distributions, data nodes serve as conceptual containers that organize and provide identity for data without containing the data directly.
-I.e., data nodes only contain concrete datasets by virtue of containing [[resource.node-component.flow.data]] (also abstract) and its snapshots, which have concrete distributions.
+Unlike [[flow snapshots|mesh-resource.node-component.flow-snapshot]] which contain concrete data distributions, data nodes serve as conceptual containers that organize and provide identity for data without containing the data directly.
+I.e., data nodes only contain concrete datasets by virtue of containing [[mesh-resource.node-component.flow.data]] (also abstract) and its snapshots, which have concrete distributions.

 data nodes are physically represented as [[mesh folders|facet.filesystem.folder]] and correspond to [[namespace segments|concept.namespace.segment]].